gitrojones/validplus/README.md

 |------|-------|--------|
 ```

+## Notes
+Required on inputs functions as usual *except* we support `required="false"` in cases where an attribute is using data-binding.
+If the attribute resolves to null, required is ignored.

 ### Browser Support
 Browser support extends to IE 9 tested.
 Might work on earlier versions, but has not been tested.
 Polyfills are included for: